zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

       activity["participants"].append(email)
       return {"message": f"Signed up {email} for {activity_name}"}
    ```

    </details>

 ### :keyboard: Activity: Let Copilot generate sample data :robot:

 In new project developments, it's often helpful to have some realistic looking fake data for testing.
 Copilot is excellent at this task, so let's add some more sample activities and introduce our next interface: **Inline Chat**

 > [!TIP]
 > **Inline Chat** and the **Copilot Chat** panel are very similar tools, but with slightly different automatic context.
-As such, while Copilot Chat is good at explaining about the project, Inline chat might feel more natural for asking about a particular line or function.
+> As such, while Copilot Chat is good at explaining about the project, inline chat might feel more natural for asking about a particular line or function.

 1. If not already ready, open the `src/app.py` file.